 - ATC921 Hawthorn campus

 - ORCID profile

-Neil Thomas is an Associate Professor in Swinburne’s Department of Psychological Sciences, Director of the eTherapy Research Unit, and Honorary Consultant Clinical Psychologist with Alfred Health.
+Neil Thomas is an Associate Professor in Swinburne’s Department of Psychological Sciences, Deputy Director of the Centre for Mental Health, Director of the National eTherapy Centre, and Honorary Consultant Clinical Psychologist with Alfred Health.
 He has particular interests in psychological models and interventions for severe mental health problems (e.g. psychosis, schizophrenia, bipolar disorder), in persisting auditory hallucinations or ‘hearing voices’ as an experience, and in the therapeutic use of online, mobile and digital technology.

 The main focus of Dr Thomas’s research is in developing new therapeutic approaches to empower people who live with mental health problems to self-manage symptoms and have the best recovery possible.
-He leads two main teams.
-The first is the PERISCOPE Lab, which conducts research on experiences of psychosis, along with the process of recovery and the development of interventions.
-The second is the eTherapy Research Unit, which researches therapeutic uses of digital technology in healthcare including online health self-management courses, telehealth, mobile applications and the use of tablet computers by health workers.
+He heads the PERISCOPE Lab, which conducts research on experiences of psychosis, along with the process of recovery and the development of interventions.
+Alongside directing the National eTherapy Centre, he also researches therapeutic uses of digital technology in healthcare including online health self-management courses, telehealth, mobile applications and the use of tablet computers by health workers.

 Dr Thomas has established research collaborations with a number of health services in Victoria including Alfred Health, Austin Health, Melbourne Health, St Vincent's Health, headspace, Mind Australia, Neami National, Uniting Care, and Wellways Australia (Mental Illness Fellowship).
 He has received funding from the National Health and Medical Research Council, Australian Government Department of Health, Australian Government Department of Veterans' Affairs, Victorian State Government Department of Health and Human Services, and VicHealth.

 Higher degrees by research